 .babelrc: contains the configuration for the babel compiler.

-.eslintignore: a text file containing directories that must ignored by eslint.
+.eslintignore: a text file containing directories that must be ignored by eslint.

 .eslintrc.js: the configuration for the eslint linter.